amirtvk/SpringDataRest_StepByStep/README.md

 **********

-### How to use GET and HEAD method for a repository?
+### How to use GET and HEAD method on a repository?

 Get method get one or list of resources. if you want to get list of all resources in a repository simply sent a `GET` request to the repository.